Deborah Cottnam: Personal life

 Cottnam was married to the Ensign Samuel Cottnam circa 1742 until his death in 1780.
 The couple had at least two children.
-On December 31, 1806, she died in Windsor, Nova Scotia.
+On December 31, 1806, she died in Windsor, Nova Scotia and is buried at the Old Parish Burying Ground.

 Legacy

 Tabitha Marshall in Cottnam's entry in The Canadian Encyclopedia wrote that she had "established highly respected women's schools in the Maritimes."
 Her entry in the Oxford Dictionary of National Biography written by Louis K. York stated: "it is clear that her career exemplified the best of the dame-school tradition in colonial America."